matrix-io/matrix-documentation/docs/API/everloop.md

 MatrixOS is an attempt at abstracting out the complexity of hardware to make it very accessible for end users.
 At the same time, one also wants to support those who might want to perform more complex operations.
 When designing a language, sometimes compromises between ease of use and features must be made.

 #### The problem
 Many things might want to write to the LED.
 We can leave it up to chance as to which gets to write, or we can approach it intelligently to optimize the aesthetics and performance.
 We also want to be able to manage and optimize LED transformations from a system level.
 Normally, MATRIX OS enables very fast communication with the hardware and tries to get out of the way as much as possible.
-For LEDS, we still get out of the way, but we need to blend all the input from different applications, otherwise this creates flicker.
-So we need a special channel and notation just for leds.
+For LEDS, we still get out of the way, but we need to blend all the input from different applications, otherwise this creates flicker as multiple applications compete for the same light indices.
+To discretely manage this, we created a special channel and notation just for leds.

 #### The Solution
 ```